ConduitIO/conduit-connector-snowflake/README.md

 The config passed to `Configure` can contain the following fields.

+haris: which spec does this connection string follow? is it something by Snowflake itself (maybe their JDBC conn string?)
+haris: also, is it possible to support other types of authentication mentioned here: https://docs.snowflake.com/en/user-guide/authentication.html
+haris: it might make sense to make the batch size configurable too?
 | name         | description                                                                                                                                                                                                                                     | required | example                                                |
 |--------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------|--------------------------------------------------------|
 | `connection` | Snowflake connection string.<br/>Supported formats:<br><code>user:password@my_organization-my_account/dbname/schemaname</code> or <br><code>username[:password]@hostname:port/dbname/schemaname </code><br><b>Important</b>: Schema is required | yes      | "user:password@my_organization-my_account/mydb/schema" |
 | `table`      | The table name in snowflake db.                                                                                                                                                                                                                 | yes      | "users"                                                |
 | `columns`    | Comma separated list of column names that should be included in each Record's payload.
 By default: all columns.                                                                                                                                 | no       | "id,name,age"                                          |
 | `key`        | Column name that records should use for their `Key` fields.                                                                                                                                                                                     | yes      | "id"                                                   |

 ### How to build it